practicalli/clojure/leiningen/plugins.md

 ## Eastwood

-Eastwod is a linter that will help you maintain code quality and ensure you are following Clojure style rules
+Eastwood is a linter that will help you maintain code quality and ensure you are following Clojure style rules

 `lein eastwood {:linters [:all]}` produces a list of violations found.